 So, a PPO offers flexibility at a bit higher cost while an HMO offers restricted, though often better coverage.
 A POS ends up combining the two, leveraging some advantages and disadvantages of both.
 It seems to me that most self-employed and entrepreneurs are going to wind up being traveling more often than their location- and employer-bound counterparts.

-PPOs win in as being flexible and having a variety of choice.
+PPOs win in as being flexible and having a variety of choices.
 PPO individual health insurance plans for a healthy 27-year-old male in my region run from as low as $140/month to upwards of $400/month.
 If you qualify for ACA-related subsidies, the price can get below $100/month.
-There’s dozens of plans to choose from with a variety of coverage levels.
+There are dozens of plans to choose from with a variety of coverage levels.
 Let’s look at the most important ones.

 Doing the math, you can see how out of the $3,000 bill, the insurance company only covered about 55% due to the deductible and coinsurance rate (this assumes the patient had no other medical expenses in the year that would have reduced the deductible and therein the total out-of-pocket cost for the broken arm).
 Fortunately if the patient decide to go skiing after their arm is all healed up and break a leg the same year, their deductible will be fully met and that $5,000 bill for the x-rays and cast will only require the 20% coinsurance on the patient’s part.